signalfx/splunk-otel-android/README.md

 ## Sample Application

-This repository includes a sample application that demonstrates some features of the iOS RUM agent.
+This repository includes a sample application that demonstrates some features of the Android RUM agent.

 To build and run the sample application, configure a `local.properties` file in the root of the project.
 The project requires the following properties: